drmrboyc/iMica/README.md

 - **Curation** - iMica sifts through gigabytes of numerical data to find the values commonly shared by stocks just before they perform strong price movements.

-- **Prediction** - Using basic models iMica predicts future stock movements based on a large dataset.
+- **Prediction** - Using basic models (and a mountain of data) iMica predicts future stock movements.
 The larger the dataset the more accurate the prediction, simple indeed.

-- **Automation** - iMica has a built in scheduler that will scan and store data for you. *Depending on your machine and internet connection, a full market scrape can easily take over an hour.*
+- **Automation** - iMica has a built in scheduler that will scan and store data at your appointed time. *Depending on your machine and internet connection, a full market scrape can easily take over an hour.*

 ------------